 Accessibility depends on your preferences and personal savings goals.
 A basic savings account allows you to take out money nearly instantly, while you’ll pay a penalty to withdraw a money from a CD that hasn’t yet matured.

 If you find your savings balance building up but at a less-than-average rate, it could be time to switch to a high-yield or other account.

 - Higher rates.
 You’ll typically earn more interest than a checking account or savings bond.

 - Keeps your money safe.
 Most savings accounts are insured by the FDIC for up to $250,000.

 - Budgeting tool.
 Earn interest on your savings, away from your everyday checking account.

 - Easy access.
-You can get your hands on your cash much more easily than from a retirement account.
+You can get your hands on your cash much more easily than from a CD or investment account.

 - Might require a minimum balance.
 Some accounts require you to keep a minimum amount in your account daily or monthly to remain fee free.

 - Limited withdrawals.
 The Federal Reserve limits withdrawals on most savings accounts to six monthly, which could make budgeting hard.

 How you’ll apply for a savings account depends on the bank or financial institutions you’re interested in.
 Generally, you’ll follow a standard series of steps that culminate in a deposit from another account.